-The tuning procedure used here is similar to the one used in the two-capacitor case in Section II-B. Initially, the connections of capacitors C{Y1} and C{Y2} are tuned simultaneously in the common-mode case to compensate for their parasitic inductances (while retaining a balanced configuration).
+The tuning procedure used here is similar to the one used in the two-capacitor case in Section II-B. Initially, the connections of capacitors $C{Y1}$ and $C{Y2}$ are tuned simultaneously in the CM case to compensate for their parasitic inductances (while retaining a balanced configuration).
 Once the optimal positions are found, the positions of the capacitors are fixed.
-Following this, the capacitor C{X1} is tuned in the differential-mode case by moving its connections on both coils symmetrically to find an optimal output response.
-Tuning is carried out in this order because ideally the addition of the differential-mode capacitor does not affect the common-mode response, while the reverse would not necessarily be true.
+Following this, the capacitor $C{X1}$ is tuned in the DM case by moving its connections on both coils symmetrically to find an optimal output response.
+Tuning is carried out in this order because ideally the addition of the DM capacitor does not affect the CM response, while the reverse would not necessarily be true.

-The experimental setup for calibration and measurement of the common- and differential-mode filter performances are taken from [14], with signal generation and measurement performed by the same Agilent 4395A Network Analyzer as in Section II-B, with Mini-Circuits 180° power splitters (models ZSCJ-2-1 and ZSCJ-2-2) for dividing its output into differential signals, and custom-made common-mode splitters.
+The experimental setup for calibration and measurement of the CM and DM filter performances are taken from [14], with signal generation and measurement performed by the same Agilent 4395A Network Analyzer as in Section II-B, with Mini-Circuits 180° power splitters (models ZSCJ-2-1 and ZSCJ-2-2) for dividing its output into differential signals, and custom-made CM splitters.